0x2c7/til/introduction-to-interval-tree.md

 ### 2D Interval Tree (draft)
 * Devide and conquer classic problem => Lead to 2D Interval Tree which has 4 children and manage a 2D Reactangle instead of a range.

-### Implement Interval Tree with Ruby (draft)
-* Something need to be mentioned about implementation
-* Interval tree is balanced binary tree.
-So we can use an array to store instead of real referenced structure.
-Just like heap

 ### Interval Tree vs Segment Tree (draft)
 * Segment Tree is the basic version of Interval Tree.
 Mainly used to count